 We’re all getting used to a new (temporary) normal where we can’t always find our first choice ingredient at the grocery store.
-Meat has been especially hard to come by for many, so today I’m excited to partner with our long-time sponsor Farmer Focus to share all the ways you can cook different parts of the chicken.
+Meat has been especially hard to come by for many, so today I’m excited to partner with our long-time sponsor Farmer Focus to share all the ways you can cook different parts of the chicken in this chicken recipe guide.

 Even if it’s just out of necessity, now is a great time to try cooking something new in case your usual go-to (boneless, skinless for most) is not readily available!